Quick start

 When should I use the Character Counter?

 Use it when your task matches one of these common needs: Check page titles, snippets, captions, messages, and form text against limits.
 Compare character count with and without spaces.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the exact text, spacing, line breaks, format, or platform rule the page asks for.

 What is the Character Counter doing with my inputs?

-In plain language: The tool counts Unicode characters, removes whitespace for a no-spaces count, and encodes the text as UTF-8 to estimate byte length.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The tool counts Unicode code points, removes whitespace for a no-spaces count, splits line breaks, counts word-like groups, and encodes the text as UTF-8 to estimate byte length.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?

-Hard limits can vary by app because some platforms count emoji sequences, links, rich text, or line breaks in their own way.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Hard limits can vary by app because some platforms count emoji sequences, links, rich text, spaces, or line breaks in their own way.
+Also check the target app limit, spacing, line breaks, emoji, and selected mode because small text changes can change the result.

 Related tools